Motorhoming in Slovenia

 Only nine kilometres from the Postojna Caves, nestled into the opening of a cave in a 123-metre steep rock face, sits the only cave castle in the world, Predjama Castle.

-This medieval castle, positioned here for more than 800 years, has a series of secret underground tunnels.
+This medieval castle, positioned here for over 800 years, has a series of secret underground tunnels.

 According to legend, the knight Erazem of Predjama used these secret tunnels to escape from the castle and carry out plundering expeditions.
 He apparently managed to protect himself in the castle against a siege for a whole year.